VideoEngager/CordovaSampleWeb/README.md

 `npm install cordova@10.0.0  -g`

-npm install required

-`npm install`

 run this command to see leftover requirements

 `cordova requirements`

 Other requirements can be found here: https://cordova.apache.org/docs/en/10.x/guide/cli/

+Setup xcode emulator for ios.

-Setup ios and android emulators from xcode and android studio.
+Setup android emulator from android studio.

+## Installation

+npm install required

+`npm install`

 ## configuration
 ./config.xml file has access control. set it according to your restriction policy.